Terms and Conditions

 3. I will make my own independent investigations as to the accuracy or completeness of the information in the documents and I will make my own appraisal of the Property/Business.

 Contact with the Vendor:

-I hereby indemnify TourismProperties.com against all costs losses or expenses that I may incur, should my undertaking to retain the Confidential Information in confidence be broken.
+I hereby indemnify TourismProperties.com against all costs losses or expenses that you may incur should my undertaking to retain the Confidential Information in confidence be broken.

 Caution and Acknowledgement:

-I acknowledge that when I tick the box to access Property/Business files, TourismProperties.com has advised me of the following, and I agree:
+I acknowledge that when I tick the box to access Property/Business files, TourismProperties.com has advised you of the following and you agree:

 1. Recommend that I seek legal advice; and

 2. Ensure that I am aware that I can and may need to seek technical or other advice and information; and

 3. That I have been given reasonable opportunity to obtain the advice referred to in paragraphs (1) and (2)